basecamp/trix/README.md

 Trix will automatically update the value of the hidden input field with each change to the editor.

-## Populating With Existing Content
+## Populating With Stored Content

-To populate a `<trix-editor>` with existing content, include that content in the associated input element’s `value` attribute.
+To populate a `<trix-editor>` with stored content, include that content in the associated input element’s `value` attribute.

 ```html
 <form …>